mik-jozef/chalk/spec-notes.md

   else it is a link.
-  On mouseover, the definition is displayed, on click, focus is moved to its associated heading should there be function type conversions, and functions would only hold instances with precisely their signature, or should function types be part of the is relation, and be able to hold functions that accept more than their signatures
+  On mouseover, the definition is displayed, on click, focus is moved to its associated heading a function is defined by one or more function literals should there be function type conversions, and functions would only hold instances with precisely their signature, or should function types be part of the is relation, and be able to hold functions that accept more than their signatures